Last updated on:

 - Diaz-Lago et al., 2023.
 Expensive seems better: The price of a non-effective drug modulates its perceived efficacy.
 Cognitive Research: Principles and Implications.

 - Reanimating cadaver arms is a good way to test pumpkin carving safety.
-Pumpkin carving can lead to serious hand injuries.
-In this instant Halloween classic study, a few orthopedic surgeons tried to determine the safest knives to use for pumpkin carving.
+Pumpkin carving can lead to serious hand injuries, so a few orthopedic surgeons tried to determine the safest knives to use for pumpkin carving.
 How did they do this?
-By carving pumpkins using reanimated cadaver arms with various knives, of course.
+By carving pumpkins using reanimated cadaver arms, of course.
 Discussed on S01E15.

-- Clowns are really good anxiolytic drugs for kids pre-surgery.
-A group of anesthesiologists examined whether clowns can help calm kids’ nerves before they underwent surgery.
-Another group went even further and tested whether clowns are better than anxiolytic (anti-anxiety) drugs at calming kids before surgery.
+- Clowns make really good anxiolytics for kids pre-surgery.
+Two groups of anesthesiologists examined whether clowns can help calm kids’ nerves before they underwent surgery.
 The surgeons and surgical teams, unfortunately, did not appear to enjoy these experiments as much as the kiddos.
 Discussed on S01E21.

 Microbiology

 - Beards can be contaminated with bacteria, unless you wash them.
-A group of microbiologists suspected that their bearded colleagues were a contamination risk due to their facial hair and devised interesting experiments to test this.
+A group of microbiologists suspected that their bearded colleagues were a contamination risk and devised interesting experiments to test this.
 The experiments involved a lot of chickens, for some reason.
+Discussed on S01E05.

 - Are farts sterile?
 Do they contain bacteria?
 As told by Dr. Kruszelnicki on his radio show, a surgical nurse asked him whether breaking wind during surgery breaks the sterile field of the operating room.
 Dr. Kruszelnicki investigated this question with a couple of microbiologists.
 Discussed on S01E13.